lilith-roth/yrba/README.md

 - Archives your backups as .tar.gz
 - Incremental backups automatically keeps the last N backups
+- Automatic uploads with SFTP, SMB or local copy to a target location like external drives
 - Can back up directories on any OS
-- - GNU/Linux
+    - GNU/Linux
-- - macOS
+    - macOS
-- - Windows (untested)
+    - Windows
-- Automatic uploads with SFTP or local copy to a target location (NFS & SMB are planned)
-- Can upload backups to Unix systems
-- - GNU/Linux
-- - macOS

 ## Installation